Treating chronic myeloid leukaemia (CML) with TKIs

 Although the TKIs are similar, they can have different side effects.
 To make sure the TKI you have is right for you, your haematologist will think about:

-- any other health problems you have
+• any other health problems you have

-TKI and Hepatitis B and C
+TKI and HIV, hepatitis B and hepatitis C

-Before you begin treatment with a TKI, you will have a blood test to check for hepatitis B and C (liver infections).
-This is because TKI treatment can make these infections active again.
-Your doctor or nurse will talk to you about this before the blood test.
+TKI treatment can affect your immune system and make hepatitis infections active again.
+Your doctor or nurse will talk to you about this before your blood tests.

 Side effects of TKIs